raphiz/buildGradleApplication/README.md

 }
 ```

-Note that repository declarations must be duplicated for each [included build](https://docs.gradle.org/current/userguide/composite_builds.html).
+Note that repository declarations must be defined for each [included build](https://docs.gradle.org/current/userguide/composite_builds.html) as well.

-Note that `buildGradleApplication` is (currently) unable to extract the declared repositories from your Gradle build.
+Also Note that `buildGradleApplication` is (currently) unable to extract the declared repositories from your Gradle build.
 If you use different or additional repositories, you must provide it to `buildGradleApplication` using the `repositories` parameter:

 ```nix
 buildGradleApplication {